 Scholarship Stipend Payments

-A scholarship is generally an amount paid or allowed to, or for the benefit of, a student at an educational institution to aid in the pursuit of studies.
+A scholarship stipend is generally an amount paid or allowed to, or for the benefit of, a student at an educational institution to aid in the pursuit of studies.
 See IRS Publication 970.
 Individuals receiving scholarship stipends are not employees of the University.
-Scholarship Stipends are typically paid on a quarterly basis at the beginning of each academic quarter.
 Scholarship stipends are not subject to withholding of income taxes, Social Security, or Medicare.

 Required Documents for Payment